pbnj/awesome-podcasts/README.md

 - [AWS TechChat](https://aws.amazon.com/podcasts/aws-techchat/) -  A podcast series offering cloud enthusiasts, IT practitioners and developers the latest thinking and insights from AWS subject matter experts
 - [Doppler Cloud Computing Podcast](https://www.cloudtp.com/doppler/podcasts/) - Covering all things cloud while focusing on how to prepare the traditional enterprise to look beyond conventional computing
 - [Google Cloud Platform Podcast](https://www.gcppodcast.com/) - Discussing everything from on Google Cloud Platform from App Engine to Big Query
+- [IBM Cloud](https://anchor.fm/ibm-cloud-podcast) - Coming to you every show with information about new capabilities and releases on IBM Cloud
 - [Microsoft Cloud Show](http://www.microsoftcloudshow.com/podcast) - Latest news, notes, commentary and listener questions on Microsoft cloud technologies including Windows Azure, Office 365 and SharePoint
+- [On Cloud](http://oncloud.deloitte.libsynpro.com) - Decoding the state of cloud computing in the enterprise with leading practices, real-world examples, and candid advice from industry leaders and specialists
+- [Screaming in the Cloud](https://www.screaminginthecloud.com) - Features conversations with domain experts in the world of Cloud Computing with Corey Quinn
 - [The Cloud Cast](http://thecloudcast.net/) - Weekly podcast to discuss the technology and organizational changes that are driving the convergence of today&#39;s Data Centers and Cloud Computing.
 Topics include Cloud Computing | AWS | Azure | GCP | Serverless | DevOps | AppDev | SaaS | IoT
+- [The Cloud Pod](https://www.thecloudpod.net/) - Weekly updates from the big providers, talk about interesting perspectives about the clouds and what it takes to build a successful business on the Public Cloud

 ## Conference Talks

 > Recordings from conference talks

+- [DevOpsDays](https://itunes.apple.com/us/podcast/devops-days-podcast/id1035163116?mt=2) - Audio recordings of DevOpsDays conferences (http://devopsdays.org)
 - [Remote Conference Talks](https://devchat.tv/remote-conf-talks) - This feed contains several of the talks given at Remote Conference put on by Devchat.tv each month.
 Topics range from Ruby to JavaScript to community to tools and tricks

 ## Dart